LuluDansMaRue/kubernetes-docker-lab/docs/k8s/deployment/example.md

-# Example

-In order to understand how to deploy a full web app in Kubernetes I provide a small example which is make up of :
+## Deployment exercise ⚙️

+We saw many theorical information.
+Now it's time to apply these knowledges in a small project example.
+Today our example is a simple web app which need to be deploy with Kubernetes.
+Each layer of the app need to be deploy seperately within the same cluster due to Minikube's limitation.

 - front: a small front-end made with VueJS
 - back: a small back-end which contain Rest API made with Go
 - database: a simple MySQL database with only one table

-# How are we going to deploy this web app
+## How are we going to deploy this web app

 Based on what we learn so far.
 We know that a cluster is made of several Nodes where in each of these Nodes there are multiples pods which are managed by the Kubelet.
 Moreover we also saw different kind of deployment that allow us to manage the behavior of our pods by using different type of controller.

-Let's define the constraint of our web app:

-- stateless, everything is stored in the database
+- stateless: nothing is stored which can be useful for the api and the front
-- we need to have the same amount of pods available
+- we need to have the same amount of pods available so that if one fail the other can take the load
 - for our convenience we need to be able to update, rollback our deployment if anything happened

-Based on the types of deployment we know the one that fits the best is the ```deployment``` types.
+Based on the types of deployment we know the one that fits the best is the ```deployment``` types at least for the front and the api.

-***What about our database ?***
+## How about the database ?

 Our database is a statefull kind of service.
 With Kubernetes we have the option to create a stateful service with the ```statefulSet``` controller.
 However the community is divide at the idea of running a database in Kubernetes.